Harry Primrose, 6th Earl of Rosebery: Cricket and horse racing

-Political career and later life
+Political career

 He commenced his political career by being elected Liberal Member of Parliament for the Scottish seat of Edinburghshire.
 This was a county, better known by its modern name of Midlothian, which was an area where the Roseberys had long been prominent landowners.
 Dalmeny was one of almost 400 Liberals returned in the great landslide victory of the 1906 election.
 He retired from the House of Commons in January 1910.
 At the time of his death he was the last survivor of the 1906 Liberal MPs.

 Rosebery entered the House of Lords on the death of his father in 1929.
 The same year he was appointed Lord Lieutenant of Midlothian, a post he held until 1964.

 In 1938 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Hugh Macmillan, Baron Macmillan, Sir Thomas Henry Holland, James Pickering Kendall and James Watt.

 In February 1941, during the Second World War, he was appointed Regional Commissioner for Civil Defence in Scotland.
 When the wartime coalition government broke up in 1945, Winston Churchill formed a caretaker administration to hold office until the 1945 general election.
 The new government was composed of members of the Conservative Party and the small groups which had allied with it in the National governments in office 1931–1940.
 Amongst these allies was the National Liberal Party to which Rosebery belonged.

 One of the most unexpected appointments Churchill made was to install Rosebery as a member of the Privy Council and Secretary of State for Scotland.
 Both men had served together in the Liberal Parliamentary Party in the 1906–1910 Parliament.
 The caretaker Ministry was in office May to July 1945.
 So brief was his tenure at the Scottish Office that during the Royal Commission on Scottish Affairs (1952-4) he declined to give evidence on the grounds that he did not know what to say.
 Reputedly, his last words prior to his departing from the Scottish Office were "Well.
 I didn't make a bad job of this, did I?
 Didn't have the time".

+Later life

 He was created a Knight of the Order of the Thistle (KT) in 1947 by King George VI.
 Rosebery was President of the National Liberal Party 1945–1957.
 From 1951 to 1974 he was the president of the influential Scottish conservation organisation the Cockburn Association.
 He was also appointed Chairman of the Royal Fine Art Commission for Scotland in 1952.

+Personal life

+In 1909, Harry Primrose married Dorothy Alice Margaret Augusta Grosvenor, daughter of Lord Henry George Grosvenor (a son of the 1st Duke of Westminster) and Dora Mina Erskine-Wemyss.
+Before their divorce in 1919, they had a son and a daughter: